b2sodm/b2appds/myappds/myappcald/docs/Readme.txt

 The system uses database.
 The program uses sql connection.
-The program uses MSSQL or SQLEXPRESS
+The program uses MSSQL or SQLEXPRESS.
 Data base settings at models/DbSetting.

 Other settings at \myappds\.vs\config or at applicationhost.config.

 <!--
     IIS configuration sections.

     For schema documentation, see